-Plaintiff asserts that the Lease provision setting initial rent at \$710,000 per year is commercially reasonable as is pegging increases, in the manner of many commercial leases, to the Consumer Price Index.
+Plaintiff asserts that the Lease provision setting initial rent at \$710,000 per year is commercially reasonable as is pegging in increases, the many manner of commercial leases, to the Consumer Price Plaintiff discounts Index.
 Id. at 4.
-Plaintiff discounts Defendant's concern regarding the Lease's assignment clause, noting that KAC357, Inc. remains liable for performance of the Lease terms, now personally guaranteed by Plaintiff.
+Defendant's concern regarding the Lease's assignment clause, noting that KAC357, Inc. remains liable for performance of the Lease now personally guaranteed by terms.
+Plaintiff.
 Id. at 4.